SaffathA/SaffathA/README.md

 ## Hobbies and interests
-- Videogames, more specifically story games
+- Story, sandbox, and survival videogames
 - I know a bit about cooking but want to learn more
 - I know a bit of coding but I want to learn more
 - hanging out with friends